 Jill Rubery, Professor of Comparative Employment Systems and Director of the Work and Equalities Institute, Alliance Manchester Business School.

-Jill’s research focuses on comparative analysis of employment systems, including wage structures and payment systems, working time arrangements, welfare systems and gender regimes.
-She has acted as a consultant and collaborator with many international organisations including the EU, the ILO and the UN.
+Professor Rubery’s own research focuses on comparative analysis of employment systems, including wage structures and payment systems, working time arrangements, welfare systems and gender regimes.
+She has acted as a consultant and collaborator with many international organisations including the EU, the International Labour Organisation, and the United Nations.

 Dr. Anthony Rafferty, Senior Lecturer (PMO) Division, Alliance Manchester Business School.